Localization transition, spectrum structure and winding numbers for one-dimensional non-Hermitian quasicrystals: Models and general theory

-Now we study the spectrum structure of the extended states.
+If $|\lambda_1|>1$, all the eigenstates of Hermitian AA model are localized and all the eigenstates stay localized with $|h|>0$.

+In the following, we first consider the case $|\lambda_1|<1$.
 For simplicity, we only discuss the case $h>0$.
-Indeed, by Avila's global theory \cite{Avila2015}, $\gamma (E,h)$ is a convex, piecewise linear function of $h$ with their slopes being integers.
-Furthermore, $E$ does not lie in the spectrum of the Hamiltonian $H$, if and only if $\gamma (E,h)>0$, and $\gamma (E,h)$ is an affine functions in a neighborhood of $h$.
-Therefore, as shown in Fig.\ref{fig1} (a), if $E$ lies in the spectrum of the Hermitian case $h=0$, it belongs to the spectrum of the system with $h<-\ln |\lambda|$, but does not belong to the spectrum of the system with $h>-\ln |\lambda|$, as shown in the blue dashed line of Fig.\ref{fig1} (a).
-Conversely, if the energy $E$ (might be complex) doesn't lie in the spectrum of the Hermitian case $h=0$, then $\gamma (E,0)>0$ and $\gamma (E,h)$ is locally constant in $h$, as shown in the red dashed line of Fig.\ref{fig1} (a).
-Note that $h_0$ is an extreme point of $\gamma (E,h)$ if and only if $h_0> -\ln |\lambda|$.
-Therefore these energies $E$ do not belong to the spectrum of the system with $h<-\ln |\lambda|$, which might belong to the spectrum of the system with $h>-\ln |\lambda|$.

-By the above discussions, we prove that the extended states have real energies when $h<-\ln |\lambda|$, and the localized states have complex eigenvalues when $h>-\ln |\lambda|$.
+By Avila's global theory \cite{Avila2015}, $E$ does not lie in the spectrum of the Hamiltonian $h=h_0$, if and only if $\gamma (E,h_0)>0$, and $\gamma (E,h)$ is a linear function around $h_0$.
+Therefore, if $E$ lies in the spectrum of the Hermitian case $h=0$, it belongs to the spectrum of the system with $h<-\ln |\lambda_1|$, but does not belong to the spectrum of the system with $h>-\ln |\lambda_1|$, as shown in the blue dashed line of Fig.\ref{fig1} (c).
+Conversely, if the energy $E$ (might be complex) doesn't lie in the spectrum of the Hermitian case $h=0$, then $\gamma (E,0)>0$ and $\gamma (E,h)$ is locally constant in $h$, as shown in the red dashed line of Fig.\ref{fig1} (c).
+Note that $h_0$ is an extreme point of $\gamma (E,h)$ if and only if $h_0> -\ln |\lambda_1|$.
+Therefore these energies $E$ do not belong to the spectrum of the system with $h<-\ln |\lambda_1|$, which might belong to the spectrum of the system with $h>-\ln |\lambda_1|$.
+By the above discussions, we prove that the extended states have real energies when $h<-\ln |\lambda_1|$, and the localized states have complex eigenvalues when $h>-\ln |\lambda_1|$.
 This explains why the localization transition point coincides with the $\mathcal{PT}$-symmetry breaking point.
 Furthermore, the spectrum keeps invariant in the regime of extended states, which is indeed a Cantor set by famous result of Avila-Jitomirskaya \cite{Avila}.

+However, the case $|\lambda_1|>1$ will be much simpler.
+By similar discussion as above, one can easily deduce that when $h>0$, all the sates are localized, which have complex eigenvalues, as shown in Fig.\ref{fig1} (d).